How to Measure a Bottle (Label Size Calculator!)

 - Measure only the side of the bottle where the label will be applied.
 Then, take your ruler and measure the height and width of the surface area.

-- The width and height (known as across x around) are how the dimensions of a label are stated.
+- The height and width (known as “across by around” in label printing terms) are how the dimensions of a label are stated.
 Ex: A label that is two inches tall and wraps around a container by four inches would be expressed as 2 x 4.

 - It’s recommended that you subtract about 1/8th of an inch from the width and height measurements to better ensure the label fits properly within the surface area when applied.